mariamnozadze/mariamnozadze/README.md

 ###

-<p align="left">- 🔭Currently I’m working as a Software Engineer in Nuclear Engineering Center</p>
+<p align="center">- 🔭Currently I’m working as a Software Engineer in Nuclear Engineering Center</p>

 ###